Testing Small Set Expansion in General Graphs: Preliminaries

 \section{Preliminaries}

-~ Let $G=(V,E)$ be an undirected, unweighted graph with $|V|=n$ and $|E|=m$.
+~ Let $G=(V,E)$ be an undirected and simple graph with $|V|=n$ and $|E|=m$.
 Let $\deg_G(v)$ denote the degree of a vertex $v$.
-When it is clear from context, we will omit the subscript $G$.
-As mentioned in the introduction, we consider two different models for general graphs, the \textit{rotation map} model and the \textit{adjacency list} model.
-In the rotation map model, the graph is represented by its rotation map that for each vertex $u$ and an index $i\leq \deg(u)$, in the $(u,i)$th location of the representation the pair $(v,j)$ is stored such that $v$ is the $i$th neighbor of $u$ and $u$ is the $j$th neighbor of $v$.
-We are given an oracle access $\mathcal{O}_G$ to the rotation map of $G$ and allowed to perform degree queries and neighbor queries to $\mathcal{O}_G$.
-In the adjacency list model, the graph is represented by its adjacency list, which is also accessible through an oracle access $\mathcal{O}_G$.
-Furthermore, degree and neighbor \& index queries are allowed to perform to $\mathcal{O}_G$.
+As mentioned in the introduction, we consider the \textit{adjacency list} model and the \textit{rotation map} model.
+In the adjacency list model, the graph is represented by its adjacency list, which is also accessible through an oracle access $\mathcal{O}_G$, and the algorithm is allowed to perform degree and neighbor queries to $\mathcal{O}_G$.
+In the rotation map model, the graph is represented by its rotation map that for each vertex $u$ and an index $i\leq \deg_G(u)$, in the $(u,i)$th location of the representation the pair $(v,j)$ is stored such that $v$ is the $i$th neighbor of $u$ and $u$ is the $j$th neighbor of $v$.
+We are given an oracle access $\mathcal{O}_G$ to the rotation map of $G$ and allowed to perform degree queries and (neighbor, index) queries to $\mathcal{O}_G$.
+We remark that the rotation map model is at least as strong as the adjacency list model.
 For a graph with maximum degree bounded by $d$, we assume that $d$ is a constant independent of $n$.